 Triumph TR4

-By 1960, Triumph was firmly established as a maker of fast, quality sports cars, with the emphasis on performance.
-They began the new decade with the fast, but dated looking, TR3A.
-For the 60s a sharp new body, designed by Italian stylist Giovanni Michelotti, graced the new TR4, launched at the 1961 motor show.
-The new car had windup windows - luxury for a sports car of that age and an enlarged version of the TR3A's engine with a capacity of 2138cc.
+By 1960, Triumph was established as a maker of fast, quality sports cars, with the emphasis on performance.
+They began the new decade with the fast, but dated looking, TR3A, but in 1961 launched a new car, the TR4.

 For its price of £1138, no other sports car could match its performance.
-The top speed approached 110mph and the TR4 could accelerate from 0-50mph in 7.9 seconds.
+The top speed approached 110mph and the TR4 accelerated from 0-50mph in 7.9 seconds.
 Corresponding figures for the rival MGA 1600 Mk II were 101mph and 9.7 seconds and even the twin cam MGA could not match the 0-50mph time.

 Motoring Which?'s testers were even less impressed.
 They found the TR4 'bumpy' even on ordinary roads and overall they thought the car was 'uncomfortable and tiring' to drive.
 In spite of the Triumph's better performance, Motoring Which? had little difficulty in awarding top marks to the MGB when they did their test in 1965.
 On price the MGB was also cheaper: £870 as opposed to £921 for the TR4.